Meet your self-discovery guide

 Hi, I’m Michelle Killmon

-I'm a recovering people-pleasing perfectionist and a high-achiever who spent years following all the good girl rules and doing it well enough that no one could tell I was slowly disappearing inside them.
+I'm a recovering people-pleasing perfectionist and a high-achiever who spent years following all the good girl rules and doing it well enough that no one could tell I was disappearing inside all of them.

 I built a career I was good at.
 I earned promotions.
 I showed up, delivered, and exceeded expectations.
 Somewhere in the middle of all that succeeding, I stopped knowing what I actually wanted.